 From traditional crosshead taps to contemporary waterfall mixers, there is plenty to consider when it comes to choosing taps for your bathroom.

 We have a wide range of styles, sizes, and designs to suit all purposes, whether you’re buying taps for your bath, basin, or kitchen.
 This guide is designed to help you find your ideal product, and give you an overview of what you need to think about when choosing your taps.
+You'll need to consider the following things.

 Different styles of basin or bath are designed to accommodate different types of tap.
 A traditional basin may have holes for two separate taps, whereas a contemporary style will more likely have a single hole for a mixer tap.